GNOME/gimp/devel-docs/README.md

 #### Tagging

-Various data in GIMP can be tagged across sessions.
+Various data in LIGMA can be tagged across sessions.

-This document on [how resource tagging in GIMP works](tagging.txt) may be of interest.
+This document on [how resource tagging in LIGMA works](tagging.txt) may be of interest.